CAN programming interface environment

 This function copies ubSizeV data bytes from the source buffer (pointer pubSrcDataV) into the message buffer defined by the parameter ubBufferIdxV.
 The first message buffer starts at the index eCP_BUFFER_1.
 The parameter ubStartPosV denotes the start position, the first data byte is at position 0.
 The message buffer has to be configured by CpCoreBufferConfig() in advance.

-The following example demonstrates the access to the data bytes of a CAN message:
+The following example demonstrates the access to the data bytes of a CAN frame:

 uint8_t aubDataT[8]; // buffer for 8 bytes